deleugpn/tailwindcss/packages/tailwindcss/src/marco-deleu.md

 Another huge exciting thing about this is working closely with the best players in software engineering in the world.
+Adam
-Adam and Taylor has completely changed the lives of a lot of humans and has changed the direction of software engineering.
+(similar to Taylor) has completely changed the lives of a lot of humans and has changed the direction of software engineering.
 It doesn't matter whether you hate or love Tailwind or Laravel,